-If you live your life independent from God, making decisions solely on the basis of your own desires, you are not one of those who are being led by the Spirit.
+Warning: If you live your life independent from God, making decisions solely on the basis of your own desires, you are not one of those who are being led by the Spirit.
 You are not a son of God.
 If this is your experience, Jesus is not your Lord.
-You are acting as if you are God and God commands you to repent of this self-driven life and lose your life to Jesus.
+You are living as if you are God.
+You must repent of this self-driven life and lose your life to Jesus or you will perish.